wuyingki/WorkBetter/OKEsetup.md

   ![](images/59.png)

+- Ensure you're signed in as **api.user** for the rest of the lab

-- You now ready to create policies.
+- You now ready to create policies

 ### **STEP 2**: Create Policy for Container Engine